MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 ## Prerequisites

-- For some apps, it may be necessary to allow list IP addresses to enable Cloud App Security to collect logs and provide access for the Cloud App Security console.
+- For some apps, it may be necessary to allow list IP addresses to enable Defender for Cloud Apps to collect logs and provide access for the Defender for Cloud Apps console.
 For more information, see [Network requirements](network-requirements.md).

-- For each app that you want to connect with the Cloud App Security API integration, we recommend creating an admin service account dedicated to Cloud App Security.
+- For each app that you want to connect with the Defender for Cloud Apps API integration, we recommend creating an admin service account dedicated to Defender for Cloud Apps.

 > [!NOTE]
 > To get updates when URLs and IP addresses are changed, subscribe to the RSS as explained in: [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).